Ukraine crisis has its roots in post-Soviet politics: Jaishankar | Law-Order

 - India

-The situation in Ukraine has its roots in the post-Soviet politics, the expansion of NATO and the dynamics between Russia and Europe, External Affairs Minister S Jaishankar said on Tuesday, amid escalating tension between Moscow and the West after Russian President Vladimir Putin recognised two breakaway Ukrainian regions as independent states.
+The situation in Ukraine has its roots in post-Soviet politics, the expansion of NATO and the dynamics between Russia and Europe, External Affairs Minister S Jaishankar said, amid escalating tension between Moscow and the West after Russian President Vladimir Putin recognised two breakaway Ukrainian regions as independent states.

-In an interactive session at a think-tank in Paris, he said the world today is in the midst of ''multiple crises'' and these developments have generated new challenges to the international order.
+In an interactive session at a think-tank in Paris, he said on Tuesday that the world today is in the midst of ''multiple crises'' and these developments have generated new challenges to the international order.

 Separately in an interview published in French daily Le Figaro on Monday, Jaishankar said that the situation in Ukraine is the result of a complex chain of circumstances over the last 30 years and most countries are seeking a diplomatic solution.